umeshsrisatya/wyngs-api/README.md

 This relationship map outlines how a user is linked to roles, menus, permissions, modules, and organizational details across tenants.

 ---

-## 💬 Contact

-For questions, suggestions, or contributions, feel free to open an issue on the [GitHub repository](https://github.com/umeshsrisatya/wyngs-api) or reach out to the maintainers directly.

----

-## 📝 License

-This project is licensed under the **MIT License**.
-See [LICENSE.md](LICENSE.md) for details.